BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `order` object MUST be provided.
     - `lsp_balance_satoshi` MUST be 1 or greater.
 MUST be below or equal `base_api.max_lsp_balance_satoshi`.
     - `user_balance_satoshi` MUST be 0 or greater.
 MUST be below or equal `base_api.max_user_balance_satoshi`.
 Todo: Rejection error message.
     - `onchain_fee_rate` MUST be 1 or higher.
-The LSP may increase this value depending on the onchain fee environment.
 MAY be unspecified, the LSP will determine the fee rate.
+The LSP MAY increase this value depending on the onchain fee environment.
     - `channel_expiry_weeks` MUST be 1 or greater.
 MUST be below or equal `base_api.max_channel_expiry_weeks`.
-    - `coupon_code` MUST be a string, null, or not defined at all.
+    - `coupon_code` MUST be a string or null.
-- `open` determines if the channel open is Sync or Async.
-MUST be provided if Asyc.
-MUST be null if Sync.
+- `open` MUST be provided.
     - `announce` If the channel should be announced to the network.
 MUST be boolean.
     - `user_connection_string_or_pubkey` MUST be a node connection string or a pubkey.

-> **Rationale user_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
+> **Rationale user_balance_satoshi** User MAY want to have initial spending balance on their wallet or start with a balanced channel.

+> **Rationale coupon_code** User MAY provide a coupon_code to claim a discount on the order.

 **Example response body**